Hazrat-Ali9/German-Language-Learning-Resource/README.md

 # A1 A2 B1 B2

-# Resource Google Facebook Group
+# Resource Google, Facebook Group.

+# germanpad101.com